Updated April 23, 2025 8:10 AM PT

 • Lower volatility

-Exchanged-Traded Funds (ETFs) are a bunch of different investments pooled together in one package.
-They work similarly to individual stocks, so you can buy and sell them on the stock market.
+Exchange-Traded Funds (ETFs) are a bunch of different investments pooled together in one package.
+They work similarly to stocks, so you can buy and sell them on stock trading apps.

 It is a convenient choice for individuals looking to invest in a variety of assets all at once and for beginners interested in exploring the stock market.